-Kimberly-Clark said the latest round of job cuts would hit all regions and businesses and would primarily impact salaried and non-production jobs.
-The company does not plan to close any manufacturing facilities.
+Kimberly-Clark said the latest round of job cuts would be in all regions and businesses and mainly impact salaried and non-production jobs.

 The company offered a voluntary severance program for U.S. salaried employees this spring which about 600 people accepted, a spokesman said.
 Those jobs are included in the plan to reduce about 1,600 jobs from the company's total of around 53,000.